student0Zero/Spinning-Plates-Budgeter/README.md

 - Create the media, static and templates directories in top level of project file in IDE workspace.

-11. A **Procfile** must be created within the project repo for Heroku deployment with the following placed within it: `web: gunicorn hatanatata.wsgi`
+11. A **Procfile** must be created within the project repo for Heroku deployment with the following placed within it: `web: gunicorn spinning-plates-budgeter.wsgi`

 12. Make the necessary migrations again.

 ### PostgreSQL

+The generation of a PostgreSQL database is required for this project.
+The database is hosted on Heroku and is linked to the project via the **DATABASE_URL** environment variable.

+I used the following steps to set up the database:

+- Install PostgreSQL: `pip3 install psycopg2-binary`
+- create a new database using CI Database Maker, which once created will provide the following details which need to be added to the **env.py** file:
+- database name
+- database host
+- database username
+- database password
+- database url

+I transferred the database details to the **env.py** file and added the **DATABASE_URL** to the **settings.py** file.

+In addition to PostgreSQL, I used PgAdmin to manage the database and create the ERD diagram for the project.
+The ERD diagram was then used to create the models for the project.
+PgAdmin can be downloaded from the [official website](https://www.pgadmin.org/).
+I installed it on a Windows machine and connected it to the PostgreSQL database hosted on Heroku.

 ### Cloudinary